 What to do if you are concerned about content included in the live interface?

-This a live feed reflecting real time social media activity in New South Wales that is publically available.
-There may be occasions when content is considered to breach copyright or other relevant law or contains informationthat is culturally sensitive.
+This a live feed reflecting real time social media activity in New South Wales that is publicly available.
+There may be occasions when content is considered to breach copyright or other relevant law, or contains culturally sensitive information.

 If you have concerns with any content, refer to the Library 's endorsement of the NSLA position on Take-down Requests.